Skip to Main Content

 Copyright Best Practices

-• NC – Non-Commercial: Don't use the material for commercial purposes.
+• NonCommercial (NC): You may not use the work for commercial purposes.

 Choose a Creative Commons License